Early Experiments On Photosynthesis: Experiments And Factors Affecting

 What Is Photosynthesis?

 Photosynthesis is a process in which green plants, algae, and certain bacteria convert light energy into chemical energy and subsequently produce glucose and oxygen from carbon dioxide and water.
-The process, therefore, forms the basics of how energy flows through the food chain, for it forms the primary energy source for almost all life forms on Earth.
+The process forms the basics of how energy flows through the food chain, it forms the primary energy source for almost all life forms on Earth.

-Early experiments by Joseph Priestley and Jan Ingenhousz in the 18th developed the fact that plants could be able to produce oxygen and that the process had to be completed under the presence of light.
-To this extent, studies of such nature laid the foundation for our understanding of photosynthesis.
+Early experiments by Joseph Priestley and Jan Ingenhousz in the 18th developed the fact that plants can produce oxygen and the process had to be completed under the presence of light.
+Such studies laid the foundation for our understanding of photosynthesis.
 The ancient theories evidenced that photosynthesis was propped to play the most essential function in maintaining life on Earth and enabling the proper functioning of its ecosystems.

 Ancient Theories Of Plant Growth